 A cross-scale verification of all the maxima is a time-consuming process, especially since Poisson noise inherent in particle data also produces a significant number of maxima.
 To address this issue, we employed a Monte Carlo simulation in our previous work.
 However, running a Monte Carlo simulation requires a significant amount of computational resources, and the threshold obtained through this method does not have a clear physical interpretation.
 Therefore, we propose a thresholding method based on the physical criterion that each maximum should correspond to a structure with a density greater than $4\overline{\rho}$.

-The threshold density is considerably lower than that predicted by the spherical collapse model.
+The threshold density is considerably lower than that predicted by the spherical collapse model, any value greater than 1 and less than 7 produces acceptable results (see parametric studies presented in Section~\ref{sec:parameters}).
 This discrepancy can be attributed to two factors.
 First, the program uses the grid volume instead of the virial volume to quantify the volume of these structures, as shown in Figure~\ref{density_vir}.
 In the case of low-to-medium mass structures, the grid volume is larger than the virial volume because it already includes the low-density external region.
 Second, regarding the density criterion, the goal is simply to filter out suspicious maxima, rather than to achieve the final identification result.
 During the density check phase, the structures input to the program are only a rough segmentation of these particles.
 Applying a strict criterion at this stage could potentially introduce bias into the final outcome.

 The halo density function of non-threshold CWT halos is shown in Figure~\ref{smallrho}.
 Two key pieces of information can be obtained from the density distribution.
 First, it is evident that the grid density of CWT halos is lower than the virial density predicted by the spherical collapse model.
 Setting a density threshold $\rho_{\rm th} \sim 100\overline{\rho}$ results in a sharp decline in the number of identified halos, with only a few thousand remaining.
 In contrast, the FOF method identifies two orders of magnitude more halos.
 Second, using only a cross-scale maximum check, our CWT method identifies approximately one-third of the halos with densities lower than $\overline{\rho}$, suggesting that these halos may not be physically realistic.